MadeByIbukunoluwa/Csharp-DSAs/ArraysandLists/README.md

 as a static method with the first parameter indicating the type, to which you want to "add" this method, with the this keyword

+## Jagged Arrays

+arrays of arrays
+Single dimensional array where each element is an array, such inner arrays can have different lengths and cannot even be initialized